 Kids on the Move for Success, Inc. was founded on September 1, 2013 by Antoinette Tuff.
-The organization was developed to help underprivileged children all over the world see a new beginning and to know they too can push pass their life circumstances and be prepared for a purpose in life.
+After she prevented the school tragedy at the R. E. McNair Discovery Learning Academy and saved over 870 lives, Antoinette felt the need to help underserved children all over the world see a new beginning and to know they too can push pass their life circumstances and be prepared for a purpose in life.

 Kids on the Move for Success, Inc. was formed after our founder, Antoinette Tuff, was able to prevent tragedy in a school under siege, when over 870 innocent children waited in fear as their elementary school rushed into lockdown mode because a gunman with an AK47 was in the building.
 We have since filed and received our 501(c)3 status from the IRS.

-Our organization has awarded over 20 educational scholarships to students of all ages, both nationally and internationally, often in partnership with the Trumpet Awards Foundation.
+Our non-profit organization has awarded over 20 educational scholarships to students of all ages, both nationally and internationally.
+Kids on the Move for Success strives to provide underserved children the educational opportunities to see the world through a new set of eyes.
+We belief “If you can help them to develop a vision, you can change their lives!”
 Many of these students are realizing their educational goals and attending college.
-We have made a special effort to support students from the students, teachers and parents most affected by the tragedy that led to our formation, through an award by the DeKalb County School District, so they can move forward and watch their children walk into their destiny.
+We have made a special effort to support students from the students, teachers and parents most affected by the tragedy that led to our formation.
 The following are just a few educational scholarships offered by Kids on the Move for Success:

 We are continually moving forward to make a different by helping develop and inspire children for the next generation.
 We here at Kids on the Move for Success invite mentors and mentee to be a part of our organization has we take the next generation into the future!

 Our mentors will help connect the students to opportunities in the sTEAM fields by exposing them to their own experiences and opportunities in these fields.
-The mentors will build self-esteem by motivating the students to strive for academic excellence and opportunities outside of their community.
+The mentors will build self-esteem by motivating the students to strive for academic excellence and opportunities outside of their community both nationally and internationally.
 This will allow the students to develop a network of students and professionals all over the world for business and personal opportunities in the future.
 We will also engage mentors, mentees and parents to build positive attitudes towards learning and problem solving at school, home, and in the community.